sevketbinali/sevketbinali/README.md

   <br>

-- 🔬 I'm a student in Computer Engineering at Bursa Uludag University.
+- 🔬 I am currently working at Bosch Turkey as an IT Infrastructure Responsible
-- 📚 Currently Working with **Power Platform** known as low-code and anything related with **Digital Transformation Projects**.
+- 📚 I am specializing in Cyber Security, Windows System Administration, Server Management, Network Segmentation, Firewall and Network Monitoring.
-- 🤖 I also interested about artificial intelligence, machine learning, data analysis and data visualization with **Python**.
+- 🤖 I also interested about **Power Platform** known as low-code and anything related with **Digital Transformation Projects**.
 - 🦾 I want improve myself to what i interest and love to do.
 - 📫 How to reach me **sevketbinali@gmail.com**